 PUBLIC TRANSPORT

 Helsinki’s public transportation, managed by HSL, is built on efficiency and sustainability.
-It integrates trams, buses, trains, metro and even ferries under one seamless service.
-Whole city center of Helsinki, including the sea fortress, is covered with an AB ticket.
+It integrates trams, buses, trains, the metro, and even ferries under one seamless service.
+All forms of public transport can be used with the same ticket, making it easy to move around the city.
+The whole city center of Helsinki, including the sea fortress Suomenlinna, is covered with an AB ticket.

 How to buy a ticket?

 The easiest way to get your ticket to ride is purchasing it on HSL application.
-All kinds of ticket can bought not just for you but to your friends and family as well.
+All kinds of tickets can bought not just for you but to your friends and family as well.
+You can purchase single and day tickets (1–3 days) for adults and children without creating an HSL account by using the app as a guest.

-Other options are ticket machines on the stops and stations, as well as R-kioskis located around the city.
+Other options are ticket machines on the stops and stations, as well as R-kioski convenience stores and Alepa and S-market supermarkets located around the city.
+Check here to find all sales and service points on a map.

 Journey planner: Find the fastest routes, correct connections and accurate timetables from the journey planner in the HSL app or hsl.fi/en.

-Public ferry to Suomenlinna: The public ferry (HSL) to Suomenlinna operates all year round offering the fastest and cheapest way to get to the UNESCO heritage site.
+Public ferry to Suomenlinna: The public ferry (HSL) to Suomenlinna operates all year round form the Market Square, offering the fastest and cheapest way to get to the UNESCO heritage site.

 Family benefits: Children under seven years old travel free on all public transport, making it easier and cheaper for families to explore together.
-Also, a parent with children in strollers travel for free on all public transportation.
+Also, one adult with a child aged 0 to 6 years in a pram, pushchair, or wheelchair travels for free on all public transportation.